 April to June, Woodley spent 11 weeks on the Yukon-Kuskokwim Delta in Alaska completing research for a book on godwits.

 Prior to his visit to Pyongyang in 2007, PMNT approached then Foreign Affairs Minister, Rt.
 Hon Winston Peters asking him to raise with North Korean officials the issue of migratory shorebirds.
 As a direct result of that initiative, on 26 April 2009, Riegen, Lawrie and Tony Habraken travelled to the DPRK.
 In the absence of any previous data, their survey of Mundok Reserve provided the first shorebird information from North Korea.
 Among birds counted were 2,400 bar-tailed godwits including individually marked birds from North and South Island, New Zealand, three regions of Australia, Chongming Dao on the Yangtze Delta, and Barrow, Alaska.

 The survey in the DPRK followed on from another survey and educational trip to Yalu Jiang held a week earlier involving several people from PMNT.

 In October Woodley’s book Godwits: long-haul champions was published by Penguin NZ.

 A five-member PMNT delegation returned to Yalu Jiang in April, where a six-day survey of the reserve recorded over 176,000 birds, 84,000 of them bar–tailed godwits.
-The delegation assisted with running a Ramsar-sponsored shorebird identification and counting workshop at the Reserve, attended by people from reserves elsewhere along the Chinese coast.
+The delegation assisted with running a Ramsar-sponsored shorebird identification and counting workshop at the Reserve, attended by staff from reserves elsewhere along the Chinese coast.
 A workshop sponsored by Wetlands International was held in Donggang, where Estella Lee gave a presentation in Chinese on behalf of PMNT.